rust-lang/rust/doc/tutorial.md

 ## Syntax extensions

-There are plans to support user-defined syntax (macros) in Rust.
-This currently only exists in very limited form.

 The compiler defines a few built-in syntax extensions.
-The most useful one is `#fmt`, a printf-style text formatting macro that is expanded at compile time.
+The most useful one is `fmt!`, a sprintf-style text formatter that is expanded at compile time.

 ~~~~
 io::println(fmt!("%s is %d", ~"the answer", 42));
 ~~~~

-`#fmt` supports most of the directives that [printf][pf] supports, but will give you a compile-time error when the types of the directives don't match the types of the arguments.
+`fmt!` supports most of the directives that [printf][pf] supports, but will give you a compile-time error when the types of the directives don't match the types of the arguments.

 [pf]: http://en.cppreference.com/w/cpp/io/c/fprintf

-All syntax extensions look like `#word`.
-Another built-in one is `#env`, which will look up its argument as an environment variable at compile-time.
+All syntax extensions look like `extension_name!`.
+Another built-in one is `env!`, which will look up its argument as an environment variable at compile-time.

 ~~~~
 io::println(env!("PATH"));
 ~~~~

+It is possible for the user to define new syntax extensions, within certain limits.
+These are called [macros](#macros).

 # Control structures